wormhole-foundation/wormhole-docs/tutorials/messaging/cross-chain-token-contracts.md

 --8<-- "code/tutorials/messaging/cross-chain-token-transfers/snippet-8.html"

 !!! note
-    In this example, we demonstrated a token transfer from the Avalanche Fuji TestNet to the Celo Alfajores TestNet.
-We sent two units of USDC TestNet tokens using the token contract address `0x5425890298aed601595a70ab815c96711a31bc65`.
+    In this example, we demonstrated a token transfer from the Avalanche Fuji Testnet to the Celo Alfajores Testnet.
+We sent two units of USDC Testnet tokens using the token contract address `0x5425890298aed601595a70ab815c96711a31bc65`.
 You can replace these details with those relevant to your project or use the same for testing purposes.

 ## Resources